 - Longitudinal Stress, Anchor Force and Free End Expansion Calculation

 - Equivalent/Longitudinal Stress Calculation

 The process used for bending a hot bend results in some thinning of the pipe wall thickness.
 An indication of this thinning as a percentage of wall thickness may be determined by the empirical formula stated in BS 8010-2.8 para 220.127.116.11

-n= is the inner bends radius divided by pipe diameter
+n= is the radius of the inner bends divided by the pipe diameter

 2. WALL THICKNESS AT ROAD CROSSINGS:

-This calculation determined the minimum wall thickness required at road crossings to withstand normal vehicular loads.
+This calculation determines the minimum wall thickness required at road crossings to withstand normal vehicular loads.
 The calculation will be based on the method used in API RP 1102.